-Received 16 September 2008; Revised 27 January 2009; Accepted
+Received 30 October 2008; Revised 9 February 2009; Accepted 11 February 2009

-1 Introduction
+1. Introduction

 Conservative remapping involves accurately transferring data from one grid to another while conserving the global and local integrals.
-Methods currently existing in the literature for meteorological application include Jones (1999), Lauritzen and Nair (2008), and Ulrich et al. (2009).
-The basic conservative interpolation steps of Nair et al. (2002) and Zerroukat et al. (2004) and can also be used for geophysical interpolation.
-The method of Jones (1999) is very flexible and is applicable to many spherical grids but is at most second-order accurate.
+Methods currently existing in the literature for meteorological application include those of Jones (1999), Lauritzen and Nair (2008) and Ulrich et al. (2009).
+The basic conservative interpolation steps of Nair et al. (2002) and Zerroukat et al. (2004) can also be used for geophysical interpolation.
+The method of Jones (1999) is very flexible and is applicable to many spherical grids.
+However, it is at most second-order accurate.
 Nair et al. (2002) and Zerroukat et al. (2004) employ a conservative cascade interpolation to calculate mass in departure cells for semi-Lagrangian advection on the sphere.
-Lauritzen and Nair (2008) apply the conservative cascade methodology for interpolation between regular latitude-longitude (RLL) grids and cubed-sphere grids.
-Ulrich et al. (2009) developed a novel fully two-dimensional approach to remapping between cubed-sphere and RLL grids which exactly integrates polynomial reconstructions via quadrature on cell boundaries.
-The primary focus of this study is on the relative performance of various one-dimensional nonoscillatory reconstructions, many of which have had little exposure to meteorological application.
-To this end, we choose the Conservative Cascade Scheme (CCS)
+Lauritzen and Nair (2008) apply the conservative cascade methodology for interpolation between regular latitudelongitude (RLL) grids and cubed-sphere grids.
+Ulrich et al. (2009) developed a novel fully two-dimensional approach to remapping between cubed-sphere and RLL grids, which exactly integrates polynomial reconstructions via quadrature on cell boundaries.
+The primary focus of this study is on the relative performance of various one-dimensional non-oscillatory reconstructions. many of which have had little exposure to meteorological application.
+To this end, we choose the conservative cascade scheme (CCS) of Nair et al. (2002) and Norman and Nair (2008) as a framework testbed for this intercomparison.